Remote work: United Kingdom

-Overall, people who have little common ground benefit significantly from having a video channel.

 Communication technology

 Effective group communication involves various nonverbal communication characteristics.
 Because distance limits interpersonal interaction between members of distributed groups, these characteristics often become constrained.
 Communication media focuses on alternative ways to achieve these qualities and promote effective communication.
-This section addresses communication technology in relation to the theories of grounding and mutual knowledge and discusses the costs and benefits of various communication technology tools.
+This section addresses communication technology in relation to the theories of grounding and mutual knowledge and discusses the costs and benefits of various communication technology tools..

 Grounding and technology

 Grounding in communication is the process of updating the evolving common ground, or shared information, between participants.
 The base of mutual knowledge is important for effective coordination and communication.
 Additionally, participants constantly gather various forms of verbal and nonverbal evidence to establish understanding of change and task.

 The following are means of grounding and collecting evidence: